paixaop/redis-scripts/README.md

 Scripts must have a `.lua` extension.

 # Testing
-Tests require Node mocha and  modules to be installed .
+Tests require Node mocha and istanbul modules to be installed .

     npm install mocha istanbul -g